SeboV96/SeboV96/README.md

 I am passionate about technology and I love interact with it.
 Being able to create new things seems incredible to me.

-I am looking for my first job as a Full Stack Developer, I have the management of technologies such as:
+I have the management of technologies such as:
 •HTML
 • CSS
 • JavaScript